The 20 Best Ovarian Cancer Doctors in Australia

 Melbourne, VIC, AU

-Ian Campbell practices in Melbourne, Australia.
+Ian Campbell practices practicing medicine in Melbourne, Australia.
 Mr. Campbell is rated as an Elite expert by MediFind in the treatment of Ovarian Cancer.
-His top areas of expertise are Ovarian Cancer, Breast Cancer, Ring Chromosome 12, Familial Prostate Cancer, and Mastectomy.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Ovarian Cancer, Breast Cancer, Familial Prostate Cancer, Intraductal Papilloma, and Mastectomy.

 Distinguished in Ovarian Cancer